 '''

 make a project directory for the qualities

 cd

-mkdir data/quality
+mkdir -p projects/quality

-cd data
+cd projects/quality

+ln -s ~/data/fastq 00-reads

+mkdir 01-quality

+~/sw/FastQC/fastqc -o 01-quality --noextract 00-reads/HRTMUOC01.RL12.01.fastq

 '''

-~/sw/FastQC/fastqc -o quality --noextract fastq/.fastq

 Now transfer the .html files from the virtual machine to yours.
 Open the files on your machine.
 You should see a report with plots like this: